MoienTajik/GraphQL.Tools/README.md

 ## Give a Star! :star:

 If you like or are using this project, please give it a star.
-Thanks!Tg
+Thanks!